 For additional information about general PhD requirements, students are directed to the College of Public Health (CPH) Graduate Student Handbook and to the Ohio State University Graduate School Handbook.

-The most important background for biostatistics is good preparation in mathematics, especially courses in calculus and linear algebra.
-A first course in probability and statistics is desirable, and any applied statistics courses will be helpful.
-Familiarity with a statistical package (such as SAS, R, Splus, Stata, SPSS) is also desirable.
+The most important background for biostatistics is good preparation in mathematics.
+A first course in probability and statistics is desirable, and any applied statistics courses are also helpful.
+Familiarity with a statistical package (SAS, R, STATA, SPSS, etc.) is also desirable, though not required.
 Close attention will be paid to grades in quantitative courses of any kind.
-Verbal and quantitative GRE scores should individually be 600 or above, and many students will score well above that, especially on the quantitative portion.
+GRE scores (verbal, quantitative, and analytical writing score) should be at the 50th percentile or higher, and many students score well above that, especially on the quantitative portion.

 For information regarding application materials, test scores and codes, and decision timelines see our frequently asked questions page.